Satre95/Bifrost/README.md

   - That's it!

 ## Using Bifrost
 Bifrost is implemented using a standard `Key`-`Value` storage symantic.
-The only constraint that Bifrost places on the use is that keys must support the `operator[]` overload, and must have 3 members indexed using that operator.
-Below is an example for an custom arbitrary type.
+The only constraint that Bifrost places on the developer is that keys must support the `operator[]` overload, and must have 3 members indexed using that operator.
+Below is an example for a custom type.

 ~~~
 struct short3 {